Windwood Volunteer Handbook

 The children who come here for treatment place their trust in our staff to provide therapeutic interventions that get to the root of any issues or problems they might be facing.
 Learning to respect therapeutic boundaries and personal space is an important part of that treatment.

 Therapeutic boundaries are the limits of a relationship that allow a safe, therapeutic connection between the child and those he interacts with.
-Although the boys may remind you of your son or little brother, please know that their childhood are far removed from the childhood memories you may know.
-Most of the time, there are deep emotional struggles hiding behind their faces.
+Although the boys may remind you of someone you know, please know that their childhood is far removed from the childhood memories you may know.
 Learning to deal with past traumas and trying to separate the good memories from the bad is a difficult task.
 We insist you abide by the following guidelines:

 Many of our children have not had an appropriate child/adult relationship.
 They may have been exposed to pornography, domestic violence, or inappropriate advances from adult caregivers.
 While placed at Windwood, one of our goals is to teach our boys about appropriate relationships with adults and our volunteers play a pivotal role in that mission.
 Please know that the relationships we form with our volunteers means the world to our staff and to the children who live here.
 Your participation is essential to our mission to provide help, hope, and healing to our children on the Farm and throughout the Lowcountry.